Super Bowl XVI

 Super Bowl XVI was an American football game between the National Football Conference (NFC) champion San Francisco 49ers and the American Football Conference (AFC) champion Cincinnati Bengals to decide the National Football League (NFL) champion for the 1981 season.
 The 49ers defeated the Bengals by the score of 26–21 to win their first Super Bowl.

-The game was played on January 24, 1982, at the Pontiac Silverdome in Pontiac, Michigan, a suburb of Detroit.
-It marked the first time that a Super Bowl was held in a cold-weather city.
+The game was played on January 24, 1982, at the Pontiac Silverdome in Pontiac, Michigan, a suburb northwest of downtown Detroit.
+It was the first Super Bowl to be held in a cold-weather city.
 The domed stadium saved the crowd at the game from the cold and snowy weather, but the weather did affect traffic and other logistical issues related to the game.
 Super Bowl XVI also became one of the most watched broadcasts in American television history, with more than 85 million viewers, and a final national Nielsen rating of 49.1 (a 73 share).

 For the first time since Super Bowl III, both teams were making their first Super Bowl appearance.
-The 49ers posted a 13–3 regular season record, and playoff wins over the New York Giants and the Dallas Cowboys.
-The Bengals finished the regular season with a 12–4 record, and had postseason victories over the Buffalo Bills and the San Diego Chargers.
+The 49ers posted a 13–3 regular season record, and playoff wins over the New York Giants and Dallas Cowboys.
+The Bengals finished the regular season with a 12–4 record, and had postseason victories over the Buffalo Bills and San Diego Chargers.

-Cincinnati's 356 yards of offense to San Francisco's 275 marked the first time in Super Bowl history that a team which was outgained in total yards won.
-The Bengals also committed four turnovers to San Francisco's one, which played a major factor in the outcome.
-Three of Cincinnati's turnovers helped San Francisco build a then-Super Bowl record 20–0 halftime lead, off a touchdown pass and a rushing touchdown from quarterback Joe Montana and two field goals by Ray Wersching.
-The Bengals began to rally in the second half with quarterback Ken Anderson's 5-yard touchdown run and 4-yard touchdown pass, but a third-quarter goal line stand by the 49ers defense and two more Wersching field goals ultimately decided the game.
-The Bengals managed to score their final touchdown with 16 seconds left, but could not recover the ensuing onside kick.
+Cincinnati's 356 yards of offense to San Francisco's 275 marked the first time in Super Bowl history that the losing team outgained the winning team in total yards.
+However, the Bengals committed four turnovers to San Francisco's one, and this was a major factor in the outcome.
+The 49ers scored 20 of their 26 points off of Bengals turnovers.

+Super Bowl XVI was initially dominated by the 49ers.
+Three Cincinnati turnovers helped San Francisco build a then-Super Bowl record 20–0 halftime lead on a touchdown pass and a rushing touchdown from quarterback Joe Montana and two field goals by Ray Wersching.
+The Bengals rallied in the second half with quarterback Ken Anderson's 5-yard touchdown run and 4-yard touchdown pass, but a third-quarter goal-line stand by the 49ers defense and two more Wersching field goals ultimately decided the game.
+The Bengals managed to draw within less than a touchdown with 16 seconds remaining but could not recover the ensuing onside kick.
 Montana was named the Super Bowl MVP, completing 14 of 22 passes for 157 yards and one touchdown, while also rushing for 18 yards and a touchdown on the ground.
-Cincinnati tight end Dan Ross recorded a Super Bowl-record 11 receptions (still the most ever by a tight end in a Super Bowl) for 104 yards and 2 touchdowns.
+Cincinnati tight end Dan Ross recorded a then-Super Bowl record 11 receptions (still the most ever by a tight end in a Super Bowl) for 104 yards and two touchdowns.